malazan-dev/gotm_network/README.md

 # gotm_network
-Network cluster for Gardens of the Moon
+Network cluster analysis for Steven Erikson's Gardens of the Moon